DouglasGraham-CS/Red-Vs-Blue-Project-2/README.md

 ## Red Team

 The goal of the Red Team was to gain root access to Target 1 using the Kali VM and to "capture flags" along the way.
 To do this, the username and password of the account with sudo privileges granted to python needed to be discovered, and then the escalation to root could occur by exploiting a python vulnerability which required having the aforementioned sudo privileges for python.
-This part relates to the "Red Team_ Summary of Operations" document found in the [Reports directory](Reports).
+This part relates to the [Red Team_ Summary of Operations](/Reports/Red_Team_Summary_of_Operations.docx) document found in the [Reports directory](Reports).

 This was done over 8 steps.